 Ours is cool enough to move in about 30 minutes after being turned off.

-If your pizza is burning on the Ooni Koda or any other Ooni pizza oven, you’re probably just leaving it in too long or not rotating it fast enough.
+If your pizza is burning on the Ooni Koda or any other Ooni pizza oven, you’re probably just leaving it in too long or not rotating it soon enough.

 If the top is cooked/burning and the base is underdone, your stone isn’t hot enough.
 Take the pizza out and leave your oven to run for longer so the stone has time to fully heat up.